nrwl/nx/docs/shared/nx-plugin.md

 1. `npm publish ./dist/package/my-plugin` and follow the prompts from npm.
 1. That's it!

+{% callout type="warning" title="Version bump" %}
-> Note: currently you will have to modify the `package.json` version by yourself or with a tool.
+Currently you will have to modify the `package.json` version by yourself or with a tool.
+{% /callout %}

 After that, you can then install your plugin like any other npm package, `npm i -D @my-org/my-plugin` or `yarn add -D @my-org/my-plugin`.